wormhole-foundation/native-token-transfers/docs/INVARIANTS.md

 ### INV-014: Pause Functionality

-- **Invariant**: The protocol must be pausable in emergency situations
+- **Invariant**: The protocol must be pausable in emergency situations.
+This should prevent inbound and outbound flows of assets.
 - **Description**: Allows immediate halt of operations if vulnerabilities are discovered
 - **Enforcement**: Pause state with operation blocking modifiers/constraints
 - **Error Codes**: `Paused` (Solana), **MISSING** (Sui)